-<img> element lets you embed images into an HTML document, the
+<img> element lets you embed images into an HTML document, while the

 <picture> element enables responsive images.
-In this guide you will find links to resources that deal with adding images to websites.
+In this guide you'll find links to resources that deal with adding images to websites.

-<img>element is used to embed an image into a webpage.
-It supports a wide range of attributes to control how the image behaves and add important information such as
+<img>element is used to embed an image in a webpage.
+It supports a wide range of attributes that control how the image behaves and allows you to add important information like

-alttext for people who do not see the image.
+alttext for people who don't see the image.

 - The HTML